 - A project budget of up to \$150,000 to support the development of the Phase 1 Demonstration Project plan.
 See the appendix section for a budget template.
-Phase 1 Budget must include include: - o Budget for project manager to lead development of demonstration plan. - Budget for other team members to participate in the development of a demonstration plan. - o Travel of likely 1 day, 2 nights, for project manager and 1 other team member to an inperson convening of selected MATI Phase 1 applicants in summer/fall 2024. - Other eligible spending includes but is not limited to: - Community honoraria, reimbursement or food for engagement with community members, or translation services during planning for a potential demonstration. - Planning, engineering, or development of technical materials required for the development of a demonstration plan, either by existing team members or by subcontractors that can provide needed expertise. - There is no match requirement for either phase of the MATI program.
+Phase 1 Budget must include include: - Budget for project manager to lead development of demonstration plan. - Budget for other team members to participate in the development of a demonstration plan. - Travel of likely 1 day, 2 nights, for project manager and 1 other team member to an inperson convening of selected MATI Phase 1 applicants in summer/fall 2024. - Other eligible spending includes but is not limited to: - Support for community engagement activities and support for individual participants.
+Community engagement support may include professional contracts for items such as translation, facilitation, or other engagement services.
+Community support options (stipends, gift cards, childcare, etc.) should be proposed by applicants as a part of their budget.
+If selected, MATI program team and applicants will discuss and create a plan for community participation support that adheres to allowable uses of federal funds.

+- Planning, engineering, or development of technical materials required for the development of a demonstration plan, either by existing team members or by subcontractors that can provide needed expertise. - There is no match requirement for either phase of the MATI program.
 However, applicants may include matches (either in-kind or cash) from team partners.
-During the Phase 2 review, applicants with a demonstrated path to ongoing funding or a plan to achieve it may be given
+During the Phase 2 review, applicants with a demonstrated path to ongoing funding or a plan to achieve it may be given preference.

-- preference.
 Any form of anticipated match should be noted in the application and in letters of support from matching partners. - Letters of support from organizations providing the match should be included at the end of the proposal.
 They will not be counted against the 12-page limit.